 An overview of the classification of the family, together with material on the major clades Byttneriina and Malvatheca, the subfamily Sterculioideae, the tribes Fremontodendreae, Gossypieae, Lasiopetaleae and Malveae, and the Malva and Plagianthus alliances, together with an overview of taxa formerly placed in Malvaceae, Bombacaceae, Sterculiaceae, and Tiliaceae, and a partial synonymy of the family.
 Material on other subfamilies, tribes and alliances will be added as time permits.

-Descriptions of Althaea, Alyogyne, Asterotrichion, Corchorus (partial), Entelea, Eriolaena, Fremontodendron and Chiranthodendron, Goethalsia, Gynatrix, Hannafordia, Hermannia (partial), Hibiscus (partial), Hoheria, Howittia, Kitaibelia, Lagunaria, Lavatera, Lawrencia, Macrostelia, Malope, Malva, Malvella, Modiola, Napaea, Pentapetes, Plagianthus, Thepparatia and Trochetiopsis; notes on Abelmoschus, Abroma, Acropogon, Acaulimalva, Adansonia, Andeimalva, Argyrodendron, Astiria, Billieturnera, Bordasia, Calyculogygas, Calyptraemalva, Coelostegia, Cola, Corchoropsis, Cotylonychia, Craigia, Desplatsia, Dicarpidium, Franciscodendron, Fuertesimalva, Hibiscadelphus, Hildegardia, Indagator, Jarandersonia, Kearnemalvastrum, Kokia, Maxwellia, Melochia, Neesia, Neobaclea, Octolobus, Paradombeya, Pentaplaris, Pityranthe, Pterygota, Radyera, Ruizia, Septotheca, Sicrea, Uladendron.
+Descriptions of Althaea, Alyogyne, Asterotrichion, Corchorus (partial), Entelea, Eriolaena, Fremontodendron and Chiranthodendron, Goethalsia, Gynatrix, Hannafordia, Hermannia (partial), Hibiscus (partial), Hoheria, Howittia, Kitaibelia, Lagunaria, Lavatera, Lawrencia, Macrostelia, Malope, Malva, Malvella, Modiola, Napaea, Pentapetes, Plagianthus, Thepparatia and Trochetiopsis; notes on Abelmoschus, Abroma, Acropogon, Acaulimalva, Adansonia, Andeimalva, Argyrodendron, Astiria, Billieturnera, Bordasia, Calyculogygas, Calyptraemalva, Ceiba, Coelostegia, Cola, Corchoropsis, Cotylonychia, Craigia, Desplatsia, Dicarpidium, Franciscodendron, Fuertesimalva, Hibiscadelphus, Hildegardia, Indagator, Jarandersonia, Kearnemalvastrum, Kokia, Maxwellia, Melochia, Neesia, Neobaclea, Octolobus, Paradombeya, Pentaplaris, Pityranthe, Pterygota, Radyera, Ruizia, Septotheca, Sicrea, Uladendron.
 Ungeria and Waltheria; an identification guide for limes (Tilia) in Britain, and material on the fossil genera Cantitilia and Florissantia.
 Material will be added on other genera from Malvaceae as time permits.

 Detailed, photo-illustrated, descriptions of species, varieties, forms and cultivars.
 Material on other taxa from Malvaceae will be added as time permits.